NorbertasL/monkees-band-website/README.md

   * Tested element realignment based on screen size
   * Tested if the video/music resource play

+* Contact page
+  * Tested form resizing based on screen size.
+  * Form is not connected to a email service so no testing for it is needed.

 ---
 ### *Deployment*
 * Using GitHub Pages for hosting